You are listening to the Sean Hannity Radio Show Podcast.

 85 of the 154 non-government individuals who had access to then Secretary of State Hillary Clinton, in fact, donated to the Clinton Foundation or promised to back their programs.

-And the donors shall shelled out as much as 156 million.
+And the donors shelled out as much as $156 million.

 And many of them enriched themselves because of this relationship in many, many ways.

-No, she's talking about, well, if I am elected president, I'll have oh we'll shut down the foreign contribution to the Clinton Foundation.
+You know, she's talking about, well, if I am elected president, I will shut down the foreign contribution to the Clinton Foundation.

-I'm like, well, you said you were going to do that with as Secretary of State.
+I'm like, well, you said you were going to do that as Secretary of State.

-Then on top of that, Hillary Clinton has a Uma Abedin problem, as pointed out by Paul Sperry, and that is that she served twelve years as an editor for a radical Muslim journal, and just up until the point she joined the Clinton State Department.
+Then, on top of that, Hillary Clinton has a UMA Abedeen problem, as pointed out by Paul Sperry, and that is that she served 12 years as an editor for a radical Muslim journal just up until the point she joined the Clinton State Department.

 She did not play a role in editing the publication.